FAQ’s

 As a general guide, I usually suggest allowing more time for the first round, as this is where most of the retouching tends to take place.

 The only exception would be if we discuss in advance the need to involve another retoucher to meet a tight deadline for a large volume of images.
-I would of course organise and oversee this.
+I would of course organise and oversee this for you.

 A brief, either as an annotated jpeg, a pdf with instructions, or just a description of what is required would also be needed.